vlocityinc/newport-design-system/docs/README.md

 The repo defines multiple npm packages in the `packages` folder.
 The package `flow-builder/ui` is the npm package for the `ui-interaction-builder-components`.
 This is where you will find all the code that has been migrated from P4.

 It is build and managed using `yarn`.

+## SFCI Setup

+To add a new branch under SFCI you need to do the following:
+ - Edit the `git-perforce-branch-mapping.yaml` and `sfci.yaml`
+ - In the repo's github Settings, make the new branch protected
+ - Run a SFCI seed job like here https://sfcirelease.dop.sfdc.net/job/SFCI%20MIGRATION%20JOBS/job/SFCI%20seed%20job/3626/parameters/
+ - Reach out to the SFCI team (`#sfci-support` on slack) and ask them to point the managed pipeline file to that seed job.
+(This is needed because we are using a managed pipeline, and we don't have a Jenkins file)